danchoi/soywiki/README.markdown

 (3) reorganize.

 Sounds simple, but what is easy for the beginner is often not efficient for the proficient user.
-In fact it can feel downright primitive and barbaric.
+In fact it can feel downright backward and barbaric.